fennec-lang/fennec/docs/4-misc.md

       - owning (refers to self-place with the same name)
       - mutably borrowed (from some place we need to name)
       - immutably borrowed (from some place we need to name)

+- types
+  - primitive (atomic) types
+  - types can be grouped (as fields) into structs (always inline)
+  - types can be alternated (as variants) into enums (always outline? not ergonomic for plain enums)
+    - common parts are shared/reused and reside in "parent" (enum itself)